14 Financial Mistakes You Should Stop Making to Save More Money

 It might mean giving up a movie marathon to make money online and doing side hustles in your spare time.
 Or it could mean giving up expensive date nights, trying no-spend weekends, and being more frugal until you reach your core financial goals.

 Working from home doesn’t have to be hard.
-You can do anything from taking surveys (my favourite is Survey Junkie) to freelance writing.
+You can do anything from taking surveys (my favorite is Survey Junkie) to freelance writing.
 There are so many ways to make money in your spare time.
 Check out 3 Easy Ways to Make Money Online and Work from Home for ideas.

 And that is all for my take on the 14 financial mistakes you should stop making to save more money.
 If you want to read more about money, here are some posts you might like: